axieinfinity/ronin-documentation/docs/node-operators/introduction.md

 ---
-description: Introduction to Ronin nodes.
+description: Types of nodes on Ronin.
-title: Introduction
+title: Introduction to nodes
 ---

 # Introduction to nodes
 There are two types of nodes on Ronin:
 * Ronin node:
-  * Validator
+  * Non-validator node
-  * Non-validator
+  * Validator node
   * Archive node
-* Bridge operator
+* Bridge operator node

 The following section describes each type in detail.